 Other real estate owned ("OREO") consists of real estate property acquired through, or in lieu of, foreclosure that are held for sale and are initially recorded at the fair value of the property less estimated selling costs at the date of foreclosure, establishing a new cost basis.
 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less cost to sell.
 Subsequent write-downs are recognized as a valuation allowance with the offset recorded in the Consolidated Statements of Operations.
-Carrying costs are charged to other real estate owned expenses in the accompanying Consolidated Statements of Operation.
-Gains or losses on sale of OREO are recognized when consideration has been exchanged, all closing conditions have been met and permanent financing has been arranged.
+Carrying costs are charged to OREO are recognized when consideration has been exchanged, all closing conditions have been met and permanent financing has been arranged.